Breakthrough Innovation Advisors, LLC exists to enable our clients to survive and thrive in a volatile, complex, and increasingly ambiguous world.

 Bruce is the co-author of two highly-regarded books on innovation:

 - Vojak & Herbst, No-Excuses Innovation: Strategies for Small- and Medium-Sized Mature Enterprises (Stanford, CA: Stanford University Press, 2022)

 - Griffin, Price & Vojak, Serial Innovators: How Individuals Create and Deliver Breakthrough Innovations in Mature Firms (Stanford: Stanford University Press, 2012)

 Further, he has co-authored five book chapters—in addition to numerous peer-reviewed publications and conference presentations—on innovation.
 He serves on the Advisory Board of Midtronics, Inc., the Advisory Board of JVA Partners, and the Board of Directors of Micron Industries Corporation.
-In addition, he periodically consults on the topic of innovation for Procter & Gamble and regularly presents to, leads workshops for, and advises various other companies.
+In addition, he consults on the topic of innovation, presenting to, leading workshops for, and advising various other companies.